khalisfadil/converting-PCD-binary-to-ascii-format/README.md

 ## open file

+For Linux OS
-open the converted file by using `pcl-viewer` by installing the `pcl-tools` package.
+to open the converted file by using `pcl-viewer` by installing the `pcl-tools` package.

 ```bash
 pcl_viewer -multiview 1 <pcd_filepath>